Breakthrough in early detection for heart disease and cancer with Full Body Scans

 Full Body Scans are a breakthrough in early detection and risk assessment for heart disease and cancer

 Advanced Body Scan in Oklahoma City uses a state-of-the-art GE Optima CT scanner to provide fast and accurate images of your entire body.
-We are also the only provider of this groundbreaking technology in Oklahoma.

 How does a GE Optima CT scan work?

 The GE Optima computed tomography scan is a variation of the conventional computed tomography X-ray scan, used to examine various parts of the body.
 It is considered the best scanning technology to detect coronary calcium.
 The GE Optima CT scan is a unique type of CT scanner that was designed for speed to detect calcium in the coronary arteries.
 The GE Optima scans the body at an extremely high speed, freezing the image of the moving heart.
 The advantage is that the detection of calcium deposits is very fast and accurate, and the body is only exposed to extremely low radiation.
 The GE Optima CT is different from a CT scan in that you are exposed to radiation for a shorter period, as it is faster in creating multiple images of the heart.
-The computer then calculates the density of any calcium deposits in your coronary arteries
+The computer then calculates the density of any calcium deposits in your coronary arteries.

 It’s easy and non-invasive